microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-query.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Executes the query specified in the request body.
-The search results are provided in the response.
+Search results are provided in the response.

 ## Permissions